 Graph 4 measures the success of the Benchmark Default portfolio in achieving its long-term gross investment return objective of inflation plus 5%, on a rolling 3 year basis.
 It also shows rolling 3 year returns of the average prudential balanced portfolio and rolling 3 year CPI.
-It shows that since September 2008, both the Benchmark Default portfolio as well as the average prudential balanced portfolio were lagging inflation plus 5% and at times even inflation but have surpassed inflation plus 5% since October 2011.
+It shows that since September 2008, both the Benchmark Default portfolio as well as the average prudential balanced portfolio were lagging inflation plus 5% and have surpassed inflation plus 5% since October 2011,